FACTBOX-What Biden plans to do next on refugees, separated families and regional migration | Politics

 FACTBOX-What Biden plans to do next on refugees, separated families and regional migration

-U.S. President Joe Biden is expected on Friday to issue executive orders on asylum at the U.S.-Mexico border, refugee resettlement and the reunification of migrant families, according to a Biden transition team memo shared with lawmakers and interviews with two people familiar with the plans.
+U.S. President Joe Biden is expected to issue executive orders on asylum at the U.S.-Mexico border, refugee resettlement and the reunification of migrant families, according to a Biden transition team memo shared with lawmakers and recent comments by an administration official.
+The orders had been planned for Friday, according to the memo and people familiar with discussions.
+But the White House has now pushed back the time line and it remains unclear when it will take place.

-ASYLUM AND REGIONAL MIGRATION Biden plans to rescind some Trump policies that made it harder to obtain asylum in the United States, according to the memo.
+Biden plans to undo some of Trump's asylum restrictions and take actions to address the root causes of migration, a White House official said on Saturday during a United States Conference of Mayors virtual event.
+Biden will unwind a Trump program known as the Migrant Protection Protocols (MPP), the official, Esther Olavarria, deputy director of the Domestic Policy Council, said in a recording reviewed by Reuters.

-The memo did not specify which polices would be reversed, but a person familiar with the plans said Biden would end a controversial Trump program known as the Migrant Protection Protocols.
-The Biden administration announced last Wednesday that it would end all new enrollments in the program, which has forced more than 65,000 asylum seekers back to Mexico to wait for U.S. immigration court hearings.
+The Biden administration said last Wednesday it would end all new enrollments in the MPP program, which has forced more than 65,000 asylum seekers back to Mexico to wait for U.S. immigration court hearings.
+But it did not give more information on what would happen to the thousands of people currently in Mexico.
+In the executive orders, Biden will call to end asylum agreements struck by the Trump administration with Guatemala, El Salvador and Honduras, Olavarria said.

+Biden will also restore a program that allows certain children in the three nations to apply for refugee status in the United States from their home countries, according to Olavarria.
+The orders will call for the strengthening of asylum protections in Mexico and other countries so that migrants can seek refuge "closer to home," she said.

-CHANGES TO THE REFUGEE PROGRAM Biden is expected to lay out principles that will guide his administration's global refugee policy.
+CHANGES TO THE REFUGEE PROGRAM Biden is expected to lay out principles that will guide his administration's global refugee policy in one of his executive orders.

 He has pledged to raise annual refugee intake levels to 125,000, up from the record-low 15,000-person ceiling set by Trump for fiscal year 2021, which began on Oct.
 1, 2020.
 Biden is not expected to immediately raise the refugee limit.
 Instead, the Biden administration will follow a formal process that involves consulting with Congress, according to two people familiar with the plan.